vekatze/ens-mode/readme.md

 - newline: \n

 ## Semantics
-*.ento is interpreted into a map, as indicated in the following quasi-code:
+`*.sui` is interpreted into a map, as indicated in the following quasi-code:
 ``` haskell
 type Entity = [Pair]